cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 }
 ```

 We avoid using the `derive` macro for `Drop` implementation of `Wallet` and instead define our own `WalletDrop` implementation.
-Notice that we must define, just like functions, an aditional generic type for `WalletDrop` saying that `T` implements the `Drop` trait as well.
+Notice that we must define, just like functions, an additional generic type for `WalletDrop` saying that `T` implements the `Drop` trait as well.
 We are basically saying that the struct `Wallet<T>` is droppable as long as `T` is also droppable.

-Finally, if we want to add a field to `Wallet` representing its Cairo address and we want that field to be different than `T` but generic as well can simply add another generic type between the `<>`:
+Finally, if we want to add a field to `Wallet` representing its Cairo address and we want that field to be different than `T` but generic as well, we can simply add another generic type between the `<>`:

 ```rust
 struct Wallet<T, U> {